Who pays for Red Hook Police?

 | Village of Tivoli | 1,012 | $23,000 | $23 |

-A consolidated police district — or any town-wide property-tax arrangement — would split the fully-loaded cost by taxable assessed value.
-The 2025 Tentative Assessment Roll puts total Town-wide taxable AV at $1982.03M, of which 16.6% sits inside the Village of Red Hook, 9.9% inside Tivoli, and 73.5% in the Town outside the villages.
+A consolidated police district — or any town-wide property-tax arrangement — would split the patrol cost by taxable assessed value.
+Patrol cost here means fully-loaded police cost ($1.17M) less revenue from outside the three resident-bases: school district SRO + activities ($202,510), public service fees, and outside grants (DCJS DWI, Infrastructure Security) = $968K.
+The Town and Tivoli contract payments are NOT netted out here — those are the resident-base contributions being tested against AV-share.
+The 2025 Tentative Assessment Roll puts total Town-wide taxable AV at $2142.15M, of which 16.5% sits inside the Village of Red Hook, 9.8% inside Tivoli, and 73.7% in the Town outside the villages.

 |---|---|---|---|---|